 Better relationships, more empathy, increased self-awareness, and deeper cultural understanding come from discussing books

 David Baldacci is a writer of forty novels, all of which are national or international best-sellers.
 He’s a man whose work has been translated into 45 languages, whose books appear in 80 countries, and who’s sold 150 million copies of his books.
-Baldacci understands the power of books and their ability to bring people together and suggests that the world would be a better place if everyone read:
+Baldacci understands the power of books and their ability to bring people together.
+He suggests that the world would be a better place if everyone read.